 Again (at least under Austrian bar rules), this mainly depends on whether the defendants may have a conflict of interest.
-In practice, counsel regularly represent multiple corporate defendants.
+In practice, counsels regularly represent multiple corporate defendants.

-34 Payment of legal costs
+34 Payment of penalties and legal costs

-May a corporation pay the legal costs of and penalties imposed on its employees?
+May a corporation pay the legal penalties imposed on its employees and their legal costs?